 What is Death Grip Masturbation?

-Retarded or delayed ejaculation (RE) is one of the least common, understood, and researched subsets of all male ejaculation disorders.
-The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) defines RE as "the persistent or recurrent delay in, or absence of orgasm after a normal sexual excitement phase during sexual activity that the clinician, taking into account the person’s age, judges to be adequate in focus, intensity, and duration.”
-1 While Masturbation Death Grip Syndrome (DGS) is not a recognized medical condition, it is has been colloquially defined as a subset of retarded ejaculation, characterized by the desensitization of penile neves that inhibits orgasm due to the dependency on aggressive masturbation techniques such as too tight of a grip.2 The dependency on using an overly firm grip is speculated to condition a male to orgasm only under the circumstances where the same intensity of stimulation is recreated.
+Delayed ejaculation (RE) is one of the least common, understood, and researched subsets of all male ejaculation disorders.
+The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) defines RE as “the persistent or recurrent delay in, or absence of orgasm after a normal sexual excitement phase during sexual activity that the clinician, taking into account the person’s age, judges to be adequate in focus, intensity, and duration.”
+1 While Masturbation Death Grip Syndrome (DGS) is not a recognized medical condition, it is has been colloquially defined as a subset of ejaculation, characterized by the desensitization of penile neves that inhibits orgasm due to the dependency on aggressive masturbation techniques such as too tight of a grip.2 The dependency on using an overly firm grip is speculated to condition a male to orgasm only under the circumstances where the same intensity of stimulation is recreated.
 As a result, a male may experience difficulty orgasming with a partner during intercourse, as a vaginal, oral, or anal sex do not recreate the intense level of stimulation that one is accustomed to.

-While it is only estimated that retarded ejaculation symptoms are reported at low rates in literature (rarely exceeding 3%), clinical experiences, some urologists, and sex therapists are reporting an increasing incidence of RE and prevalence of self-diagnosed DGS.1 While the potential causes of RE vary widely and may be attributed to alcoholism and drug use, SSRI’s, birth defects, pelvic injuries, and nerve damage caused by diabetes, a five year retrospective chart review of men with delayed ejaculation indicated that 37 percent of patients had a history of masturbating in a way that stimulated a "specific spot," or "with an idiosyncratic masturbatory style."3 Continuously using too tight of a grip as with DGS or relying on extremely rapid stimulation characterizes two types of these styles.
+While it is only estimated that delayed ejaculation symptoms are reported at low rates in literature (rarely exceeding 3%), clinical experiences, some urologists, and sex therapists are reporting an increasing incidence of RE and prevalence of self-diagnosed DGS.1 While the potential causes of RE vary widely and may be attributed to alcoholism and drug use, SSRI’s, birth defects, pelvic injuries, and nerve damage caused by diabetes, a five year retrospective chart review of men with delayed ejaculation indicated that 37 percent of patients had a history of masturbating in a way that stimulated a “specific spot,” or “with an idiosyncratic masturbatory style.”3 Continuously using too tight of a grip as with DGS or relying on extremely rapid stimulation characterizes two types of these styles.

 Regardless of the idiosyncratic mechanisms, the inherent lack of stimulation and inability to orgasm during sexual intercourse that may be attributed to DGS can cause frustration and stress within a sexual relationship.
 Fortunately, this sexual dysfunction is thought to be a conditioned response to aggressive stimulation, so it is not irreversible.
 Note that because masturbation death grip syndrome is not a legitimate medical condition, if a male experiences numbness in the extremities or any other complications during intercourse he should consider speaking to a doctor or sex therapist.2